The Road to Improved Fertility with Diet, Stress Reduction, Naturopathy, SupplementsConnie Jeske Crane January 21, 2022

 In fact, Toronto fertility practitioners all seem to be treating the same woman.
 The typical client is a woman in her mid to late 30s.
 She’s urban, career-focused and has delayed marriage and childbearing.
 She often eats out or skips meals.
 If she takes a break, it’s invariably to engage in an extreme sport, usually running.
 “Maybe in her early or mid-thirties she decides ‘OK, now I’m going to get pregnant,'” relates Bodner.
 “And all of a sudden it’s not as easy as she expected it to be.”

 Hopeful couples today face a bewildering set of options.
-The medical fertility industry is ever expanding – a $3 billion business in the U.S. – and offers various drug regimens and high-tech procedures such as artificial insemination and In Vitro Fertilization (IVF).
+The medical fertility industry is ever-expanding – a $3 billion business in the U.S. – and offers various drug regimens and high-tech procedures such as home insemination and In Vitro Fertilization (IVF).
 Alternative treatments are becoming more popular too, as new studies support their effectiveness.
 And if that isn’t enough, research indicates that sometimes a combination of traditional and alternative therapy may be best of all.

 While the process of life remains a magnificent mystery, we are learning much as we delve into that mystery.
 Lately, studies have focused on the relationship between stress and fertility.
 We have known for some time that women struggling with infertility, especially over time, suffer high levels of stress.
 But can stress actually cause infertility?
 And, could pregnancy rates improve just by soothing stress?
 Research is answering “yes.”

-A quick look at our physiology is in order.
 “So many people in modern life are dealing with things that 50 years ago would have been unheard of,” says Judith Fiore, N.D., whose Toronto practice focuses on fertility issues.
-“When we have a lot of stress,” adds Fiore, “our cortisol levels jump up.
+“When we have a lot of stress, our cortisol levels jump up.
 The adrenals are called upon in the body to create more cortisol because that’s our ‘fight or flight’ hormone.
 That sets off a cascade of events, one being that the blood supply gets diverted from non-essential areas of the body to essential ones – the heart, the lungs and the large muscles.
 But this means you don’t get much blood flow and circulation to the reproductive organs.”

 Research by renowned fertility specialist Alice Domar indicates that psychological stress and depression can end up inhibiting ovulation, fertilization, tubal functioning, and implantation.